Mucus in Dog Stool: What Is The Slime in My Dog’s Poop?

 Healthy poop does not have any visible coating on it.

-Both solid stool or diarrhea can come with visible mucus.
+Both solid stool and diarrhea can come with visible mucus

 How concerned you should be, depends on what else is going on.